Employment in Netherlands

 Bird & Bird LLP's team head Philip Hartman is a 'brilliant lawyer with a doggish and can-do attitude'.
 The group is considered 'excellent – with extensive experience and a deep bench' and a 'strong footing in European works council matters and cross-border transactions'.
 It provides advice on the gamut of employment matters to clients such as Teva, Philip Morris, and Bureau Veritas.
 Partner Marcus Huisman is a key contact in the team.

 As part of a global network, DLA Piper provides a strong cross-border service in addition to its domestic work.
 It is advising JD Sports and Sports Unlimited Retail on a class action regarding age discrimination which was filed with the Dutch Human Rights Tribunal.
 Team head Hélène Bogaard continues to act for easyJet following the strike actions in 2016; the client was successful in the Court in Appeal and the matter is pending at the Supreme Court.
 Erik Lutjens and Bas Degelink are both recognised for their pensions expertise.
+Legal director Johan Zwemmer was a new arrival from Stibbe in 2019.

 The Eversheds Sutherland (Netherlands) B.V. practice has an impressive roster of international clients, especially those based in the US.
 Its expertise spans HR matters, M&A-related work and contentious cases.
 It advises Pentair on all its employment matters including dismissal cases, and the effects of reorganisations and works council involvements.
 Ingrid van Berkel in Rotterdam and Wijnand Blom in Amsterdam co-head the group.
 Simon Tan left the team to join Ploum.